Hope and Healing: Advances in Ovarian Cancer Treatment

 Treatment of Ovarian Cancer Today

-Surgery, additional medication, and radiation are the only treatments used for ovarian cancer.
-These medicines eliminate or weaken cancer cells or tissues and have side effects that make the patient’s life different.
+Surgery, chemotherapy, and radiation are the only treatments used for ovarian cancer.
+These can eliminate or weaken cancer cells or tissues and may have side effects that make the patient’s life different.

 • Surgery

-Most of the time, surgery involves cutting out the ovaries, uterus, and structures nearby.
+Most of the time, surgery involves removing the ovaries, uterus, and other structures nearby.
 After this, chemotherapy is sometimes used to kill any cancer cells that are still there.
-Chemotherapy uses drugs that don’t have body heat.
-Surgery might be necessary in some situations, but it also comes with many problems during the recovery process and afterward.
+Surgery might be necessary in some situations, but it also comes with some problems during the recovery process and afterward.

 • Chemotherapy

-Surgery is still valuable for the treatment of ovarian cancer, while chemotherapy helps get rid of cancer cells that grow.
-However, one would like to underline that traditional chemotherapy is somewhat invasive to the body and has adverse outcomes, including nausea, fatigue, and hair loss.
+Chemotherapy helps get rid of cancer cells that grow.
+However, one would like to underline that traditional chemotherapy is somewhat invasive to the body and may have adverse outcomes, including nausea, fatigue, and hair loss.

 • Radiation Therapy